dry-rb/dry-rb.org/source/gems/dry-types/hash-schemas.html.md

 ### Default values

-Default types are **only** evaluated if the corresponding key is missing:
+Default types are **only** evaluated if the corresponding key is missing in the input:

 ```ruby
 user_hash = Types::Hash.schema(